-SPECIAL EDUCATION ARTICLE

-Article: A Special Brew: Westgate Collegiate and Vocational Institute Special Needs Class Runs Mini-Coffee Shop for Staff

-April 2023

-Westgate Collegiate and Vocational Institute is pleased to provide students a variety of opportunities to form relationships with their peers, teachers, and other staff members both inside and outside of the classroom.
+SPECIAL EDUCATION ARTICLE DIRECTOR'S ANNUAL REPORT Article: A Special Brew: Westgate CVI Special Needs Class Runs Mini-Coffee Shop for Staff April 2023 Westgate CVI is pleased to provide students a variety of opportunities to form relationships with their peers, teachers, and other staff members both inside and outside of the classroom.
 The school recognizes that each student and staff member play an important role in the community and appreciate their individual skills and talents.
-This spring, the special needs class at Westgate Collegiate and Vocational Institute served up a neat initiative every Friday morning that had staff perked up and hallways smelling delicious.
-In their project "A Special Brew", the special needs class ran a mini coffee shop for the school staff where they received orders for refreshments and delivered them to classrooms and offices fresh from the carafe or kettle.
+This spring, the Special Needs class at Westgate CVI served up a neat initiative every Friday morning that had staff perked up and hallways smelling delicious.
+In their project "A Special Brew", the Special Needs class ran a mini coffee shop for the school staff where they received orders for refreshments and delivered them to classrooms and offices fresh from the carafe or kettle.
 The students undertook the responsibilities of entrepreneur, bookkeeper, barista, cashier, waiter, and waitress, all while working together as a team and strengthening their independence.

-Westgate Collegiate and Vocational Institute prides itself on providing a safe, welcoming, equitable, accessible, and inclusive environment that reflects the diversity of its community.
+Westgate CVI prides itself on providing a safe, welcoming, equitable, accessible, and inclusive environment that reflects the diversity of its community.
 The school recognizes the unique needs of every student and provides them with the opportunities and supports to succeed.

-ARTICLE

-Article: Student Leaders Learn to Apply Diversity, Equity, and Inclusion in Schools

-October 12 and 13, 2023

-Approximately 80 students in Grades 7 to 12 participated in a leadership conference facilitated by Harmony Movement in October to learn about diversity, equity, and inclusion.
-The students were joined by fellow youth from Superior-Greenstone District School Board (SGDSB) and both school boards learned to implement the knowledge and learnings into their schools.
+EQUITY ARTICLE DIRECTOR'S ANNUAL REPORT Article: Student Leaders Learn to Apply Diversity, Equity, and Inclusion in Schools October 12 and 13, 2023 Approximately 80 students in Grades 7 to 12 participated in a leadership conference facilitated by Harmony Movement in October to learn about diversity, equity, and inclusion.
+The students were joined by fellow youth from Superior-Greenstone District School Board and both school boards learned to implementing the knowledge and learnings into their schools.
 The leadership conference focused on the following concepts:

-- building the equity literacy of students around core concepts and barriers to inclusion; - developing leadership skills to create more inclusive school communities; - organizing for change: leveraging the community, storytelling, and action planning; and - building in some action planning.
+- Building the equity literacy of students around core concepts and barriers to inclusion; - Developing leadership skills to create more inclusive school communities; - Organizing for change: leveraging the community, storytelling, and action planning; - Building in some action planning.

 The conference included discussions on mental health, empowerment, and community, and was presented in a plenary format with small group break-out sessions.

-Molly Onchulenko, Grade 11 student at Superior Collegiate and Vocational Institute, says attending the conference has taught her a lot about friendship, community, and respect.
+Molly Onchulenko, Grade 11 student at Superior CVI, says attending the conference has taught her a lot about friendship, community, and respect.
 "I can't wait to bring [this knowledge] back to my school, be more helpful in my school community, and share what I know now.
 The break-out sessions have been phenomenal.
 I've learned a lot, personally."

-Anthony Jeethan, Human Rights and equity advisory with LPS and SGDSB, says that feeling safe at school is crucial to a student's learning experience, and praises school staff for their commitment to providing welcoming environments for all.
+Anthony Jeethan, human rights and equity advisory with Lakehead Public Schools and Superior-Greenstone District School Board, says that feeling safe at school is crucial to a student's learning experience, and praises school staff for their commitment to providing welcoming environments for all.
 "Inclusion is about how you're welcomed, how you're respected.
 And those are things that are vital to schools and vital to learning.
 You can't learn in an environment where you don't feel safe.
 And that's why this work is so important.
-We're making sure students know they have places at LPS.
+We're making sure students know they have places at Lakehead Public Schools.
 This work is something that is ongoing, and our educators and staff have done such an amazing job at prioritizing equity, diversity, and inclusion in our schools."

 We are proud of the young leaders for learning to recognize biases and challenging social constructs to create respectful, inclusive environments for the students of today and tomorrow.
 To learn more about Harmony Movement, visit https://harmony.ca/.